chaow-mat/General_Integral_Transform_Neural_Network/README.md

-# Generalized Integral Transform Neural Network (GIT-Net) for Operator Learning
+# GIT-Net: Generalized Integral Transform Neural Network for Operator Learning

 This work is to propose a novel neural network, GIT-Net, for operator learning.
 It is demonstrated by solving several PDEs and compared with three exsiting neural network operators, `PCA-Net`, `FNO`, and `POD-DeepOnet` from the view of test error, error profile, and evaluation cost.